Brent Cross: Towards the present day

 One hectic year

-It was immediately obvious that Brent Cross Shopping Centre, along with the John Lewis and ‘Waitrose had proven instantly successful with the locals.
+Brent Cross Shopping Centre, along with the John Lewis and ‘Waitrose, proved instantly successful with the locals.
 On its first birthday, the centre reflected on a hectic year.
-In the run up to Christmas, the building had experienced a quarter of a million visitors a week, and on an average Saturday, more than 50,000 people crowded through the doors!
+In the run up to Christmas, the building had experienced 250 000 visitors a week, and on an average Saturday, more than 50 000 people passed through the doors.

 The 1995 Refurbishment